Sonny Boy (2011 film): Plot

-Because Rika is mother of five children, she is allotted a big replacement house.
-At the request of a young resistance fighter, Kees Chardon, whom she met through the help of a clergyman, Rika starts hiding people in her house.
+Because Rika is a mother of five children, she is allotted a large replacement house.
+At the request of a young resistance fighter, Kees Chardon, who she met through the help of a clergyman, Rika starts hiding people in her house.
 As the fee for Jews is higher than for Dutch, she chooses to hide Jewish people.
 After some time, a SS deserter hides in the guesthouse as well.
 At first Waldy is not aware about the individuals hiding there, but after witnessing Sam’s deportation and a street fight, Rika is visited by a collaborating official.
 Waldy hears something upstairs and discovers the hiding individuals.
-After a raid, the hidden are discovered and arrested, together with Waldemar, Rika and Waldy.
-Waldy is released and goes to live with relatives and eventually to a foster family.
-This is not safe, because the Germans want to put more pressure on Waldemar and Rika during interrogations.
+After a raid, the hidden are discovered and arrested, along with Waldemar, Rika and Waldy.
+Waldy is released and goes to live with relatives and eventually a foster family.
+This is not safe, as the Germans want to put more pressure on Waldemar and Rika during interrogations.

-Waldy is therefore placed with a farmer.
-When people come to the farm during the winter hunger, Waldy prevents a couple selling their wedding rings for food, by offering his parents’ rings.
-The farmer refuses Waldy’s rings and explains everybody tries to make some money during wartime, also Rika and Waldemar were paid for the hiding.
+Waldy is then placed with a farmer.
+When people come to the farm during the winter famine, Waldy prevents a couple from selling their wedding rings for food, by offering up his parents’ rings.
+The farmer refuses Waldy’s rings and explains everybody tries to make some money during wartime, and Rika and Waldemar were paid for hiding people.

-Waldemar is shipped to Neuengamme, but through his language skills, he is drafted for the mailroom.
+Waldemar is shipped to Neuengamme, but due to his language skills, he is drafted for the mailroom.
 This gives him an opportunity to send letters to Waldy clandestinely.
-After Hitler's death, Waldemar is deported to the ship Cap Arcona, which was bombed by British fighters.
-He jumps into the sea and manages to swim to the shore.
+After Hitler's death, Waldemar is deported on the ship Cap Arcona, which is bombed by British fighters.
+He jumps into the sea and manages to swim to shore.
 On arrival on the beach, he is killed by two German child soldiers.
 Sometime later, Marcel and Bertha arrive at a train station where they meet up with Waldy and take him to live with his maternal grandparents.
 He is given a letter written by his mother who wished her children and parents luck, with hopes of visiting her husband.

-In the end credits, it is revealed Rika had died that year in KZ Ravensbrück after an epidemic of dysentery.
-Also, Waldy never knew the truth about his parents' deaths until sixty years later in 2004.
+In the end credits, it is revealed Rika had died that year in KZ Ravensbrück after a dysentery epidemic.
+Waldy did not know the truth about his parents' deaths until sixty years later in 2004.